JP97Org/pitch_transposer/README.md

-The pitch_transposer python script takes the mp3 files inside the "in" folder and converts them from 440Hz to 432Hz, saving the resulting files into the "out" folder.
+The pitch_transposer python script takes the sound files (mp3 and waf) inside the "in" folder and converts them from 440Hz to 432Hz, saving the resulting files into the "out" folder.

 ## Necessary Libraries